-The Aquis Search Hong Kong Investment Management Salary Survey 2018 details salary information and recruiting trends in APAC Investment Management and Alternative Investment industries.
-Our information has been researched and collated from our clients, candidates and our working knowledge of the marketplace.
-Aquis Search consultants have extensive expertise in their practice area and the information reported is based on telephone interviews with hiring managers, HR professionals and in-house recruiters, as well as data extracted from our own extensive database and internal research resources.
+The Aquis Search Hong Kong Compliance Salary Survey 2018 details salary information and recruiting trends in the business sectors we cover.
+Our information has been researched and collated with the help of our clients and candidates and from our working knowledge of the marketplace.
+Aquis Search consultants have extensive expertise in their practice area and the information reported is based on telephone interviews with hiring managers, HR professionals and in-house recruiters as well as data extracted from our own extensive database and internal research resources.

-As with all reports that detail salary information and trends, we represent the mainstream view and recognise there will be anomalous situations divergent from the published data.
-This survey is therefore a guide to the general movement in the sector.
+As with all reports that detail salary information and trends, we represent the mainstream view and we recognise there will be individual situations that fall outside the data published.
+This survey is therefore a guide to general movement in the sector.
 Please contact us for further information or for clarification on any of the compensation trends detailed in this report.